If you own a boat, you know what a chore it can be to remove mildew from canvas and other surfaces like vinyl.

 While some of the products are just not that effective, I found that this product works the best for me.
 Amazon Link

-I have also found that you can buy it in bigger gallon containers online, but I just keep buying the smaller 32-ounce spray bottles.
+You can buy it in bigger gallon containers online, but I just keep buying the smaller 32-ounce spray bottles.

-Every now and then I end up breaking one of the spray bottles so I like just being able to grab another one and not having to deal with pouring the chemicals into another hand spray bottle.
+Every now and then, I end up breaking one of the spray bottles so I like just being able to grab another one and not having to deal with pouring the chemicals into another hand spray bottle.
 Obviously, that is just personal preference.